exasol/release-droid/doc/system_requirements.md

 ##### Stopping the Release on Failed Step Validation
 `req~stopping-the-release-on-failed-step-validation~1`

-RR stops a release if a step's validation fails.
+RD stops a release if a step's validation fails.

 Rationale: